suyogsubedi/suyogsubedi/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at Patan College For Professional Studies.
+- 🎓 &nbsp; Studying Computer Science and Software Engineering at Patan College For Professional Studies.
 - 💼 &nbsp; Looking for junior developer role or internship.
 - 🌱 &nbsp; Learning the MERN stack like all the cool kids.
 - ✍️ &nbsp; Trying.........